It all started with one Riensche.

-Roland Wallace Riensche (1930) took over the farm from his father.
+Roland Wallace Riensche (1930 – 2020) took over the farm from his father.
 As a child, Roland rode his horse, Toots, to the Jubilee School and back every day.
 However, by that time, the rest of the town of Jubilee had quietly faded away.
 This was due to the railroad company deciding not to build their new line through Jubilee as planned but through the next town north—Jesup.
 The Jubilee post office officially closed on January 15th, 1911, but the school continued to hold classes for years afterwards, where Roland attended.
-Roland continues to farm today under Riensche Farms, Inc.
+Roland continued to farm under Riensche Farms, Inc.

 Today, Benjamin R Riensche, and his wife, Lisa Marie (Marquart) Riensche, run the Riensche family farm, now the Blue Diamond Farming Company (est. 1993), with their four children—Lauren Marie, Hannah Lisa, Hans Adam, and Faith Rachel.
 The farm still retains Erwin’s barn and Roland’s shop, and, in recent years, has seen Ben’s addition to the farm—two shops, a Quonset, and a new family residence.